LowLevelMahn/alpha_waves_loader/README.md

  - rewrite the loader in C and write a tool that directly creates a full game exe that can be directly started (i know i can just memdump, but thats not my goal)
  - maybe reverse AlphaWaves itself - its a Turbo C 2.x exe

+ # Findings
+ - VGA is not real VGA Mode - its EGA 0dh mode with lighter colors :)